RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	degaussing	refers	to	the	demagnetizing	of physical	storage	media.
 Although	this	is	possible	in	a	traditional	data center,	where	an	organization	owns	the	media	and	can	do	so, degaussing	would	not	be	possible	in	a	cloud	environment	at	all.

-### Question # 22 - Which	of	the	following	descriptions	of	a	Type	1	Hypervisor	is	MOST correct?
+### [important] Question # 22 - Which	of	the	following	descriptions	of	a	Type	1	Hypervisor	is	MOST correct?
 A.	It	runs	on	as	an	application	on	top	of	an	operating	system	to	hostvirtual	machines.
-B.	It	runs	on	a	separate	management	server	and	interacts	with	avirtualization	appliance.
+B.	It	runs	on	a	separate	management	server	and	interacts	with	a virtualization	appliance.
-C.	It	runs	directly	on	top	of	the	hardware	and	serves	as	the	sole	layerbetween	the	hardware	and	virtual	machines.
+C.	It	runs	directly	on	top	of	the	hardware	and	serves	as	the	sole	layer between	the	hardware	and	virtual	machines.
-D.	It	runs	directly	on	top	of	the	hardware	and	runs	an	additional	softwarelayer	to	host	virtual	machines.
+D.	It	runs	directly	on	top	of	the	hardware	and	runs	an	additional	software layer	to	host	virtual	machines.
 Answer: C.

-A	Type	1	hypervisor	runs	directly	on	top	of	the	underlying hardware	and	is	tightly	tied	to	it,	with	both	hardware	and	software from	the	same	vendor.
+**A	Type	1	hypervisor	runs	directly	on	top	of	the	underlying hardware	and	is	tightly	tied	to	it,	with	both	hardware	and	software from	the	same	vendor**.

 A	is	incorrect	because	the	answer	is	describing	a	Type	2	hypervisor that	runs	on	top	of	an	operating	system,	not	one	tied	directly	to	the underlying	hardware.